 Why are these called Group Jobs?

-The City has scheduled many of these water and sewer main replacement projects for the same time and location to minimize the impact on the community.
-The City's Public Utilities Department and Engineering & Capital Projects Department coordinate adjacent main replacement projects, which are generally grouped geographically and called Group Jobs.
+The City schedules many of these water and sewer main replacement projects for the same time and location to minimize the impact on the community.
+The City's Public Utilities Department and Public Works Department coordinate adjacent main replacement projects, which are generally grouped geographically and called Group Jobs.

 In addition to the age and condition of the pipes, engineering plays a major role in deciding which mains will be replaced and when each project is scheduled.
 Replacing continuous segments of sewer or water mains in a neighborhood is crucial to improving the efficiency as well as the reliability of the system.
 While most Group Jobs involve the replacement of both sewer and water mains in a neighborhood, a few jobs are exclusively water or sewer replacements.